 - Digital Microcosm (From 1868) (Leah Miller)

 Finally, seminar participants will build upon their previous research and writing work to create a multi-media exhibit designed for public presentation that might help bring to life some aspect of their assigned Dickinson class for a typical American high school or undergraduate classroom.
 The goal of this project, however, is not only to engage student audiences, but also to promote high level historical thinking skills.
 So seminar participants should aim for finding an angle or perspective that yields rich, thought-provoking results.
-In this way, the multi-media exhibits might pursue many different possibilities, from a tight focus on a single individual in the class to a broader international story that intersected in some fashion with the lives of the classmates.
+In this way, the multi-media exhibits might pursue many different possibilities, from a tight focus on a single individual in the class to a broader story about some important event or trend from the years when the students were in Carlisle.
 The purpose of the exhibit, in other words, is not to relate the full story of the assigned Dickinson class, but rather to find one compelling story inspired by the earlier research and writing efforts into that class and then to build it into something with much broader application.